 What to Expect From West Virginia's College Savings Plan

-Your child doesn't need to be heading to a traditional four-year university to benefit from the plan.
-It can also "be used to finance higher education at vocational and technical schools, culinary schools, worker retraining classes, community colleges and many others," according to the West Virginia State Treasurer's Office.
+Students do not need to attend a traditional four-year university in order to benefit from the plan.
+According to the West Virginia State Treasurer's office, funds from the state's 529 plans can be used to finance higher education at vocational and technical schools, culinary schools, worker-retraining classes, community colleges, and many other institutions.

-What the WV 529 Plan Tax Deduction Worth
+What the West Virginia 529 Plan Tax Deduction Is Worth

-West Virginia residents trying to decide whether to use a WV 529 plan versus another state's Section 529 plan need to account for the potential tax savings of contributing to their in-state plan.
-In other words, will they be able to save more or less with West Virginia's plan than with another state's?
+West Virginia residents debating whether or not to use their state's 529 plan need to account for the potential tax savings of contributing to their in-state plan.

-Considering that the top West Virginia income tax rate is 6.50 percent, each $1,000 contributed can save a taxpayer up to $65 at tax time.
-West Virginia does not currently offer a tax deduction to residents contributing to out-of-state plans or other types of college savings accounts such as a Coverdell Education Savings Account (ESA) or UTMA Custodial Account, which is the same case with several other states.
+Considering that the top West Virginia income tax rate is 6.5%, each $1,000 contributed can save a taxpayer up to $65 on their tax return.
+West Virginia does not currently offer a tax deduction to residents contributing to out-of-state plans or other types of college savings accounts such as a Coverdell Education Savings Account (ESA) or UTMA Custodial Account.

 Claiming the Tax Deduction

-Residents can claim the West Virginia 529 plan tax deduction on line 42 of their West Virginia Schedule M. The West Virginia deduction is an "above the line" income adjustment, meaning residents can claim it even if they do not itemize their other deductions (opting for the standard deduction).
-States such as New York are similar in this way.
-Also, there is no income phaseout on the WV 529 plan tax deduction.
+Residents can claim the West Virginia 529 plan tax deduction on their West Virginia Schedule M. The West Virginia deduction is an "above the line" adjustment to gross income, meaning residents can claim it even if they do not itemize their other deductions (opting for the standard deduction, in other words).
+Many states allow for this.
+Also, there is no income phaseout on the West Virginia 529 plan tax deduction.